Get ready for RAGBRAI - Charles City Press

 By Bob Steenson, bsteenson@charlescitypress.com

 RAGBRAI started its annual trek across the state from Orange City on Sunday.
-It will spend Monday night in Algona and Tuesday in Clear Lake before rolling through Floyd County and spending the night in Charles City Wednesday.
+It spent Sunday night in Spencer, and will spend Monday night in Algona and Tuesday in Clear Lake before rolling through Floyd County and spending Wednesday night in Charles City.

 Charles City has witnessed RAGBRAI up close and personal before, most recently in 2010 when the bike ride made an overnight stop in this city.